SEARCH

 1921 - 1922

-Object description Oil on cardboard
+Object description Oil over charcoal on paper

 Object category painting